adelinapereteatcu/adelinapereteatcu/README.md

 - 👋 Hi, I’m @adelinapereteatcu
-- 👩‍💻 I am a Software Developer
+- 🌈 I am a Frontend Engineer and I like beautiful UI and intuitive UX
 - 👀 I’m interested in JavaScript and React framework

 <!---